 - $10,000 per accident in property damage insurance

 In Michigan, it’s against the law to drive without auto insurance.
-In addition, your driving privileges and capacity to submit an insurance claim in the event of an accident may be impacted.
-Driving without insurance is a misdemeanor in Michigan, punishable by a fine of $200 to $500, up to a year in jail, or both.
+In addition, your driving privileges and eligibility to submit a formal insurance claim may be impacted in the event of an accident.
+Driving without auto insurance is classified as a misdemeanor in Michigan and is punishable by a fine of $200 to $500, up to a year in jail, or both.
 Additionally, drivers may revoke their licenses for 30 days or until they can show proof of insurance.
+Drivers will also pay a license reinstatement cost of up to $125.

 The penalties are much more severe if you cause an accident while driving without insurance.
 You can face fines of up to $1,000, your license can be suspended for up to one year, and you can even face up to one year in jail.

-What you should know?
+What should you know?

 Drivers in Michigan should be aware of the state’s regulations regarding driving without insurance documentation.
 If you have a valid auto insurance policy but cannot provide proof of coverage when law authorities ask, you will be subject to a minimal fine.
 Normally, driving without insurance documentation carries a mandated punishment of $25.